Planned programme delivering lucrative lucerne returns

 A proviso is that spraying in hot, dry conditions should be avoided as it will reduce efficacy.

 As with much in farming, timing is everything.
-Elisabeth says a management system of established stands that includes grazing to the ground, or mowing, then giving the lucerne a bit of time to freshen before winter spraying will optimise results.
+A management system of established stands that includes grazing to the ground, or mowing, then giving the lucerne a bit of time to freshen before winter spraying will optimise results.

 “One of the real risks of spraying too late is it could impact new shoots on the crown, which could delay growth and the next cut, or grazing opportunity.”